drevald/svema/README.md

 Would be nice to have:
 ---
-* faces detection and search
+* persons identification and search
+* keep persons database
-* objects identification and search
+* other objects identification and search (find all cats for example)